 It's time for the annual London to Brighton antique car rally, and Alan McKim and Ambrose Claverhouse are not going to let their friendship stop them from trying to humiliate each other.
 Along the way, some old jealousies are kindled to the point where the two men decide to have a "friendly" wager on who will be the first back to London.
 Once the competitive juices get all fired up, however, it quickly becomes a nasty, hotly-contested affair.
 Ambrose's companion must suffer through her "maiden voyage" on the rally, while Mrs. McKim, on the other hand, is a long-time sufferer of her husband's obsession.Written by

-Larry Adler's name was removed on prints released in the USA due to his blacklisting following the House Un-American Activities Committee's hearings into alleged Communist infiltration in Hollywood.
+Larry Adler's name was removed on prints released in the US due to his blacklisting following the House Un-American Activities Committee's hearings into supposed Communist infiltration in Hollywood.
 When the film was nominated for a Best Score Oscar, musical director Muir Mathieson received the nomination credit.
 This was eventually corrected by AMPAS.
 See more »

 Was this review helpful to you?